Kitware/Remus/remus/Readme.md

 Bugs:

-1.
-  Running the BasicServer + BasicClient + InfiniteWorker causes jobs to fail that shouldn't.

-  We need to dig into what is causing the incorrect distribution of jobs to workers, and causing them to die instead.

-  The number of jobs failing is 1 per number of times we hit max worker count on the factory.
-So if we say the factory can only handle a max of 10 workers, and we try to send 40 jobs we will get 4 lost jobs

-2. We aren't getting all the progess back from workers that we should be when using any server,worker, BasicClient combo
+1. We aren't getting all the progress back from workers that we should be when using any server,worker, BasicClient combo

-3. NoWorkerServer + InfiniteWorker + BasicClient causes all jobs
-   to become invalid

 Todo: